zzm634/typeorm-no-arp/README.md

 ### Column data types

 Next, let's fix our data types.
-By default, string is mapped to a varchar(255)-like type (depending on the database type).
+By default, the string is mapped to a varchar(255)-like type (depending on the database type).
-Number is mapped to a integer-like type (depending on the database type).
+The number is mapped to an integer-like type (depending on the database type).
 We don't want all our columns to be limited varchars or integers.
 Let's setup correct data types: